mikeuf/KnowledgeManager/README.md

 # Knowledge Manager JavaFX Application with JAX-WS and SOAP
 This is the JavaFX desktop client for Knowledge Manager.
 It exchanges SOAP (Simple Object Access Protocol) requests with a JAX-WS (Java API for XML Web Services) web application server.

-The server portion can be found in this repository: https://github.com/mikeuf/KnowledgeManagerServer
+The server portion can be found in this repository:<br />
+https://github.com/mikeuf/KnowledgeManagerServer

 ## Table of Contents